rholangcoop/rholang.org/content/docs/development.md

 ## Who is this guide for?

-This document is a quick start guide for users to install and run the software for the purpose of evaluating Rholang and/or using the RChain public testnet.
+This document is a quick start guide for users to install and run the software for the purpose of evaluating Rholang and/or using the RChain public mainnet.
 Detailed information about the the software for users and developers is available in on [https://github.com/rchain/rchain](https://github.com/rchain/rchain).